History of the African Centurions

 In fact, the next couple of years saw many overseas Centurions take the honours.

 - 2017 saw very much of the same.
 Robbie Callister and Andrew Titley taking the top two positions.
 Caroline Mestdagh from Belgium was the first lady home.
-All are also British Centurions.

-- 2018 in fact more of the same with British Centurions (mostly fron the Isle of Man) and 1st lady Sharon Scholz (Aus) taking most of the honours.
+- 2018 - more of the same with British Centurions (mostly fron the Isle of Man) and 1st lady Sharon Scholz (Aus) taking most of the honours.
 The weather also took its toll this year as it was not possible to get walkers over to Robben Island and at the last moment the venue was moved to a track on the mainland.

 The fourth annual African Centurion Walk takes place on 26th and 27th October 2019.